What are the IoT protocols that are at the base of the Internet of things?

 AMQP stands for Advanced Message Queue Protocol.
 It is maintained by OASIS as MQTT.
 AMQP is an open standard to exchange messages between applications (M2M).
 In other words, it is a message oriented protocol that provides features like routing and queuing.
 The key factors of AMQP are:

 We al know Rest protocol.
 It stands for (Representational state transfer).
-It is used to exchange data between applications and to integrate applications belonging to different domains.
-It uses HTTP as based protocol.
+This protocol is used to exchange data between applications and to integrate applications belonging to different domains.
+Moreover, it uses HTTP as based protocol.
 Rest uses client/server paradigm.
 Rest is widely used not only in IoT ecosystem.
-We discussed how to use Rest to integrate arduino with Android.
+We discussed how to use Rest to integrate Arduino with Android.

 XMPP (Extensible Messaging and Presence Protocol) is an open standard for presence and messaging.
 This protocol uses XML messages The XMPP-IoT is designed specifically for IoT environment.
 Basically, this protocol enables users to send real-time messages and handles the user presence (Online, Offline, Busy).
 The IoT version enables users to send and receive messages from machines.
 Moreover, it is eXtensbile easily.
 The key factors are:

 - Open standard